saikrishnayadav764/llama/README.md

 # Llama Mongo Server

 Welcome to the Llama Mongo Server repository!
-This repository contains the code for the MongoDB server component of our Llama application.
-The Llama Mongo Server is responsible for managing our database operations and data storage.
+This repository contains the code for the MongoDB server component of my Llama application.
+The Llama Mongo Server is responsible for managing my database operations and data storage.

 ## Features

 - MongoDB integration: Utilizes MongoDB for efficient and scalable data storage.
-- Data management: Handles CRUD operations and data querying to support the functionality of our application.
+- Data management: Handles CRUD operations and data querying to support the functionality of my application.

 ## Deployment